wp-plugins/roost-for-bloggers/readme.txt

 * Added a Roost Push override on post pages to prevent notification
 * Simplified install process - Plugin no longer creates it's own table
 * Added support for featured images from posts (For new Roost app - Soon in Apple App Store and Google Play)
-* Settings now all controled from server
+* Settings now all controlled from server
 * Added Roost Bar shortcode
-* Fixed characther encoding issue on auto push notifications
+* Fixed character encoding issue on auto push notifications

 = 1.1 =
 * Added support for Safari Web Push (Desktop Push Notifications) on OS X Mavericks